 The Dawson City ferry is just one of the ways in which this waterway impacts life throughout the territory.
 If you want to understand the Yukon, you have to understand the Yukon River.

-The Yukon River, then and now
+The Yukon River, History and Present

 In the late 1890s, the Yukon River was the primary means of reaching Dawson City during the Klondike Gold Rush.
 Today, the river is the place to be for historic attractions, hiking and camping opportunities, and leisurely dinner cruises.